NanoComp/meep/doc/docs/Introduction.md

 You may have noticed the lack of annoying constants like $\varepsilon$<sub>0</sub>, $\mu$<sub>0</sub>, and [c](https://en.wikipedia.org/wiki/Speed_of_light) &mdash; that's because Meep uses **dimensionless** units where all these constants are unity.
 As a practical matter, almost everything you might want to compute (transmission spectra, frequencies, etcetera) is expressed as a ratio anyway, so the units end up cancelling.

-In particular, because Maxwell's equations are scale invariant (multiplying the sizes of everything by 10 just divides the corresponding solution frequencies by 10), it is convenient in electromagnetic problems to choose **scale-invariant units** (see this [online textbook](http://ab-initio.mit.edu/book), ch.
-2).
+In particular, because Maxwell's equations are scale invariant (multiplying the sizes of everything by 10 just divides the corresponding solution frequencies by 10), it is convenient in electromagnetic problems to choose **scale-invariant units**.
+See Chapter 2 of [Photonic Crystals: Molding the Flow of Light (second edition)](http://ab-initio.mit.edu/book).
 That means that we pick some characteristic lengthscale in the system, $a$, and use that as our unit of distance.

 Moreover, since $c=1$ in Meep units, $a$ (or $a/c$) is our unit of *time* as well.
 In particular, the frequency *f* in Meep (corresponding to a time dependence $e^{-i 2\pi f t}$) is always specified in units of $c/a$ (or equivalently $\omega$ is specified in units of $2\pi c/a$), which is equivalent to specifying *f* as $1/T$: the inverse of the optical period $T$ in units of $a/c$.
 This, in turn, is equivalent to specifying *f* as $a/\lambda$ where $\lambda$ is the vacuum wavelength.
 A similar scheme is used in [MPB](https://mpb.readthedocs.io).